Tour Guide-Interpreter System

 "Tour guide-interpreter" is a national qualification.
 Under the Guide-Interpreter Business Law, "individuals who accompany foreigners and provide them with travel guide services using a foreign language for remuneration have to pass an examination given by the JTA Commissioner and acquire a license issued by a prefectural government (Articles 2, 3, 18 and 36 of the Guide-Interpreter Business Law)."
 Performing tour guide-interpreter duties for remuneration without a license will result in a fine of no greater than ¥500,000 (Article 40 of the Guide-Interpreter Business Law).

 Japan National Tourism Organization (JNTO) administers the guide-interpreter examination on behalf of the JTA.
 The examination is conducted once a year and the subjects, dates and locations are as follows:

 - Foreign language (English, French, Spanish, German, Chinese, Italian, Portuguese, Russian, Korean and Thai)

 - General knowledge of industry, economy, politics and culture

 - Practical tour guide-interpreter ability (actual communication ability in the language selected for the written test; character assessment is included )

 - First-round examination: late August to early September

 - Second-round examination:

-- Those taking the English test: Early December
+- For those taking the English test: early December

-- Those taking the test in languages other than English: Mid-December
+- For those taking the test in languages other than English: mid-December

 - First-round examination: